romkatv/zsh-bench/README.md

-**zim** isn't the only project on this list that trades usability for performance by invoking `compinit` with `-C`. **zplug**, **ohmyzsh** and **prezto** do that too. **zsh4humans** is the only project that goes the opposite way -- it performs more checks than the regular `compinit` in order to improve usability of the completion system.
+**zim** isn't the only project on this list that trades usability for performance by invoking `compinit` with `-C`. **zplug**, **ohmyzsh** and **prezto** do that too. **zsh4humans** is the only project that goes the opposite way -- it performs *more* checks than the regular `compinit` in order to improve usability of the completion system.
 For example, if you add a completion function to an existing file with a `#compdef` directive, none of the configs except for **zsh4humans** will pick up this change until you manually delete `.zcompdump`.
 Restarting zsh or even rebooting the machine won't help. **zsh4humans** manages to achieve *first command lag* lower than any other config despite the additional quality of life improvements.
-Cutting corners isn't necessary for achieving low latency goals.
+This shows that cutting corners isn't necessary for achieving low latency goals.

 All configs have very low *first prompt lag* thanks to powerlevel10k.
 The only exception is **zplug**. **zplug** provides a nice API that plays well with [Instant Prompt](#instant-prompt).
 It